drmsmith/lassaVac/README.md

 # HealthEconomics
 Code to run post-processing of epidemiological data.

+* (1) Lassa_data_overview.pptx
+  *  Descriptive slide providing an overview of the data inputs and support code for calculation of economic parameters, including demographic data, treatment costs, productivity losses, risks of catastrophic expenditures, etc.

+* (2) econOutcomes_inputs.R
+  *  Script to load and format economic parameter input data

+* (3) econOutcomes_func.R
+  *  Script containing a function that calculates all health-economic outcomes from epidemic input data

 # Contact
 David R M Smith
 Nuffield Department of Population Health